mallwhcre/2stroke_Sim/README.md

 - **Isothermal assumption** — temperature is currently fixed at 293.15 K. A proper heat release / combustion model is needed.
 - **Open cycle pressure** — when ports open, pressure is snapped to `P_atm`.
 Real scavenging involves gas dynamics and should use a filling-and-emptying or method-of-characteristics approach (per Blair Ch.
 2–5).
-- **No crankcase model** — 2-stroke engines pump fresh charge through the crankcase.
-A crankcase volume and pressure model is required.
 - **No fuel/air mixture** — currently pure air.
 Fuel properties and equivalence ratio need to be introduced.
 - **No exhaust pipe acoustics** — the power valve and tuned expansion chamber are central to the YZ125's performance and are not yet modelled.
 - **Single-zone combustion** — no ignition timing, burn rate (Wiebe function), or knock model yet.